Mart High School

-Mart High School is a public high school located in Mart, Texas (USA) and classified as a 2A school by the UIL.
+Mart High School is a public high school located in Mart, Texas, United States' it is classified as a 2A school by the University Interscholastic League.
 It is part of the Mart Independent School District located in eastern McLennan County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+In 2015, the school was rated "met standard" by the Texas Education Agency.

 History

-Mart High School was established in 1906 and graduated its first senior class in 1908 and used its main building until 2017.
-They are building a new high school that will be done in 2019.
+Mart High School was established in 1906 and graduated its first senior class in 1908; it used its main building until 2017.
+A new high school was set to be completed in 2019.
 Integration between Mart and all-black Anderson High school began in 1966 and was fully integrated by 1970 after Anderson High School graduated its last class in 1969.

-Mart High School is known statewide for its success on the football field, compiling over 700 wins, ranking them in the top 5 in the state and in the top 20 nationally.
+Mart High School is known statewide for its success in football, compiling over 700 wins, ranking them in the top five in the state and in the top 20 nationally.